OpenTechStrategies/hypha-wiki/Local-development-environment.md

 ### Local settings

-On production it's recommend to use environment variables for all settings.
+On production it's recommended to use environment variables for all settings.
 For local development putting them in a file is however convenient.

 When you use the "dev" settings it will included all the setting you put in `local.py`.